trendscenter/coinstac/design/architecture-requirements.md

 1. Must compose computations: a pipeline combines computations into a series of steps for clients to execute.
 It facilitates computation-to-computation flow by passing data via the computation input/output specification.
     1. Should be composed via a user interface: an interface requiring no coding should assemble computations.
     2. Pipelines should be savable for reuse, possibly sharable.
 2. Must accept input from users.
 (Example: A FreeSurfer computation requires a collection of scan files from several participants.)
-(What other types of input?)
     1. Must provide users a means to specify file paths of data on their local machines for input into pipeline
 3. Must work regardless of network conditions:
     1. The run must operate with intermittent Internet connections